caesarmario/data-slices/README.md

 <br>

 ## 🙌 Support Me
-If this series has captured your interest, I would greatly appreciate your support in the form of stars on the repository.
-Additionally, you have the option to contribute through Ko-Fi, where every donation acts as a powerful motivator for me to enhance and expand the content I provide.
-Together, we can nurture this creative journey and continue to bring you captivating visualizations that inspire and delight.<br><br>
+If you’ve enjoyed this series, I’d really appreciate your support—whether that’s by giving the repository a star or by contributing through Ko-Fi.
+Every bit of support helps motivate me to keep improving and expanding the content.
+Your encouragement means a lot and will help me continue creating visualizations that hopefully bring value and inspiration to the community.
+Thanks for being a part of this journey!<br><br>
 <p align="center">
   <a href='https://ko-fi.com/D1D3JU963' target='_blank'><img src='https://ko-fi.com/img/githubbutton_sm.svg' alt='Support me on Ko-fi Button'/></a>
   <br><br>